another-greg/adafruit-io-demo/README.md

 [__AdafruitIO MQTT API__](https://docs.circuitpython.org/projects/adafruitio/en/latest/api.html#adafruit_io.adafruit_io.IO_MQTT):

 [MQTT](https://learn.sparkfun.com/tutorials/introduction-to-mqtt/all) is better suited for IoT devices because it requires less overhead per message and offers [quality of service](https://www.geeksforgeeks.org/computer-networks/computer-network-quality-of-service-and-multimedia/) support for better controlling your traffic.
 These features make the code a little more confusing to follow in the beginning.

+## Acknowledgements
+This is directly adapted from Adafruit's examples and obviously fully utilizes Adafruit's API and libraries.
+Thank you to Adafruit for developing cool stuff.
+Support them by buying some of the cool stuff they design and sell: [adafruit.com](adafruit.com).